 If the Repository ceases to exist or terminates its archiving activities, it will attempt to transfer the data streams to a similar organisation that will continue the agreement with the Depositor under similar conditions and inform the Depositor.
 The Repository will also provide the opportunity for the Depositor to get a copy of the resources.

 Termination of this agreement does not affect any prior valid agreement made by either party with Third Parties.

 § 12.
 Miscellaneous

-- This agreement may be supplemented, amended or modified in writing only by the mutual agreement of the parties.
+This agreement may be supplemented, amended or modified in writing only by the mutual agreement of the parties.
 Any modification proposed by the Repository must be notified to the Depositor.
 The Depositor shall be allowed at least two months from the date of reception of the notice to reject the new agreement.
-If the modifications are rejected by the Depositor in writing within the allowed period, the modifications are presumed to have been accepted.
+If the modifications are not rejected by the Depositor in writing within the allowed period, the modifications are presumed to have been accepted.
 If the proposed modifications are rejected by the Depositor, the Repository has the right to terminate this agreement against 31 December of any year, with a one month notice.
-The Depositor has the right to terminate this agreement according to §11, 2 in case he rejects proposed modifications.
+The Depositor has the right to terminate this agreement according to § 11 (2) in case he/she rejects the proposed modifications.

 § 13.
 Jurisdiction

 The provisions of Austrian law apply to this agreement.
 Place of jurisdiction is Vienna.